Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 Fury X will be a small bit (more or less 5%) better at AA than the Radeon R9 Nano, and also able to handle higher resolutions without losing too much performance. (explain)
+The Radeon R9 Fury X should be just a bit (approximately 5%) better at anti-aliasing than the Radeon R9 Nano, and also should be able to handle higher screen resolutions without losing too much performance. (explain)

 Radeon R9 Fury X 67200 Mpixels/sec